mvolkmann/blog/src/lambda-calculus.md

 - variable: gives a single-letter name to a value

-- lambda extraction: defines an anonymous function
+- lambda abstraction: defines an anonymous function

   This uses the syntax `λ<parameter>.<expression>` where `<parameter>` is a single variable.